pensoft/BiCIKL/Topic 3 Enhance the GBIF clustering algorithms/export-gbif.md

-# Personal notes from Tim Robertson
+# Notes for exporting from GBIF

-These are notes to self, which will be moved into documentation when ready.
+These instructions explain how to export views from the GBIF data warehouse onto Azure, and then into Databricks.
+As this requires access to the GBIF Hive warehouse it requires someone from the GBIF development team to run (start here trobertson@gbif.org).

 1. Create the table as all GBIF minus eBird (to reduce volume) on GBIF: